Kayli/logspub/bio-neuroscience.md

     - these speeds are about a million times slower than action potential propagation (neuron firing)

+## brain structure

+- neocortex
+  - represents that cluster of brain structures involved in advanced cognition
+     - this includes planning, modeling and simulation

+- limbic complex
+  - structures associated with social and nurturing behaviors
+    - includes mutual reciprocity, and other behaviors and affects that arose during the age of the mammals
+  - septum, amygdalae, hypothalamus, hippocampal complex, and cingulate cortex

+- reptilian complex
+  - structures related to territoriality, ritual behavior and other "reptile" behaviors
+  - basal ganglia
+    - a group of subcortical nuclei, of varied origin, in the brains of vertebrates
+    - main functions
+      - control of voluntary motor movements
+      - procedural learning
+      - habit learning
+      - conditional learning
+      - eye movements
+      - cognition
+      - emotion
+  - stem
+  - cerebellum
+    - preserves automated motor patterns

 ## neurons

 <tbd: neurons basic facts and structure>